The Capri Theatre needs to go digital before movies are no longer available on film. Read more

 Your name on the Marquee for a day!
 Subject to limitations of the marquee, of course.
 And a piece of 35mm movie film.Estimated delivery:

 A Movie A Month Pass for Two for one year with Popcorn and Soda.
-A DCI or DIE t-shirt and a strip of 35mm film.Estimated delivery:Ships within the US only
+A DCI or DIE t-shirt and a strip of 35mm film.Estimated delivery:Only ships to: United States

 0 backers Limited (11 left of 11)